warmlogic/dotfiles/README.md

 ### Python/Anaconda setup

-You may also want Python 3 and a number of useful packages related to data analysis (via [miniconda](https://conda.io/miniconda.html)):
+You may also want Python 3 and a number of useful packages related to data analysis (via [miniconda](https://conda.io/miniconda.html)).
+This installs everything listed in `init/environment-py3.yml`.

 ```bash
 ./04-python.sh